DEEPAKGUPTA1141421/DeliveryInventoryService/README.md

 Edge cases: Define handling for schedule cancellations, vehicle breakdowns, partial deliveries, returns, and capacity overbook situations.

 Tech choices (suggested): Kafka, PostgreSQL + PostGIS, Redis, REST, schema registry for Kafka, external routing provider (Google/OSRM) with caching.

+// if distance is below 40 collect in every 15 min
+// if distance is below 70 collect in every 30 min
+// if distance is below 100 collect i every 45 min
+// if distance is below 150 collect in every 1 hour
+// if distance is below 200 collect in every 2 hour
+// if distance is below 500 collect in every 3 hour
+// if distance is below 500 collect in every 6 hour

+if shop is close from 8 pm to 8 am do not do AnyThing